 When Akihiko emerged from his futoned cocoon six hours later, Hiroki was sitting on his cluttered front room floor, three quarters of the way through the new piece.
-Hiroki watched as his friend wandered groggily over to the refrigerator and helped himself to a can of beer.
+Obviously still groggy, Akhiko wandered over to the refrigerator and helped himself to a can of beer.

 "So?"
 Akihiko called with casual interest.
-He leaned his long body against the counter and popped open the can.
-He gestured to the loose pages in Hiroki's hand.
+He leaned his long body against the counter and popped open the can, gesturing to the loose pages in Hiroki's hand.

-"It's okay… Well, um, actually pretty good," Hiroki answered carefully.
+Well, um, pretty good actually ," Hiroki answered carefully.
 "What I've read so far anyway.
 But I have couple hundred more pages to go and you know how important the ending is."

 "When is this due?"
-Hiroki asked with some trepidation.
 He was only too well aware of Akihiko's difficulty with meeting his publisher's deadlines.
-He looked intently at Akihiko who was sipping his beer while he pretended not to have heard the question.
+He looked intently at Akihiko who was sipping his beer, pretendeding not to have heard the question.

-Seeing his friend's mussed silver hair and lean, muscular frame highlighted by the single, soft, low-wattage bulb in the kitchen made Hiroki's heart race again.
-He realized mournfully that, as usual, Akihiko's new work was not the only thing he was encountering that evening that was breathtaking.
+Seeing Akihiko's mussed silver hair and lean, muscular frame highlighted by the single, low-wattage bulb in the kitchen made Hiroki's heart race again.
+He realized mournfully that, as usual, Akihiko's new work was not the only breathtaking thing he was encountering that evening.

 When Akihiko refused to answer, Hiroki leveled one of his increasingly famous professorial scowls at him.
 Finally Akihiko acknowledged his glare with an eye roll.

-"Two days ago," Akihiko offered with a shrug.
+"Two days ago," he offered with a shrug.
 He didn't press Hiroki further about his opinion of the work.
 He had seen the red pen lying almost forgotten on the floor.

-He knew his friend's scale of evaluation well enough after all these years too.
-That Hiroki said it was "pretty good" was more than satisfactory for him to feel assured of its worthiness for publication.
+Akihiko knew his friend's scale of evaluation well enough, after all these years: That Hiroki said it was "pretty good" was more than satisfactory for him to feel assured of its worthiness for publication.